 The opening of the Unit was highly anticipated by community leaders such as law enforcement, local government officials, and health/behavioral health professionals.
 The Unit connects individuals to much-needed professional mental health support and services in a safe environment.

 There are many reasons why a person may need care in an Inpatient Psychiatric Unit.
 In general, people are admitted because their symptoms are serious or unstable.
 They often need a setting to help forget about the distractions of life, allowing them to focus on physical and psychological healing.

 The main goal of the Unit is to provide a safe, secure place where people can receive treatment to move beyond the immediate crisis.

-Inpatient care is the most intensive level of treatment for individuals suffering from mental health and addictive disorders.
-The Unit offers 24-hour care in a safe and secure facility, making it best for patients with severe mental health or substance abuse issues who require constant monitoring.
+Our team works to diagnose and treat a wide variety of mental health conditions from depression to acute mood and anxiety disorders to post traumatic stress disorder.
+Inpatient care is the most intensive level of treatment for individuals suffering from behavioral health disorders.
+It offers 24-hour care in a safe and secure environment, making it best for patients who experience an acute episode.

-The Unit will have a fully supported, interdisciplinary treatment team including representation from psychiatry, nursing, mental health therapists, rehabilitation therapists, social work, and case management.
+In addition to Dr. Bobrin, we have a fully supported, multidisciplinary treatment team, including representation from psychiatry, nursing, mental health therapists, rehabilitation therapists, social work, and case management.

 Since the early 1980s, SMC has served as the county’s designated psychiatric screening center which is often the first step when dealing with psychiatric emergencies.
 The opening of the Unit provides the next step in the continuum of care.